The United States of Trades: Demand for Home Services Across the Country

 The methodology used in this study combined 2 data sets to approximate the relative demand for each trade in each of the 50 U.S. states.

-First, to estimate consumer demand for each trade, we analyzed Google search data using the Google Trends platform.
+First, to estimate consumer demand for each trade, we analyzed Google search data using the

 Rather than analyzing search trends for a specific keyword, we looked at trends around “Topics” that best represented each trade.
 These topics, according to Google Trends documentation, include a variety of related keywords that Google feels are closely associated.